 The St. Joseph's philosophy of care counsels us to look at the person and the family as a unit with needs that go beyond the physical to include emotional, social, recreational, and spiritual components.
 To ensure that we're meeting all the needs of the people who participate in our programs our interdisciplinary team co-ordinates skills and expertise from many fields – geriatrics, physiotherapy, occupational therapy, speech/language pathology, mental health services, nutrition (through the University of Guelph), and recreational therapy – to help people live their lives to the fullest.

 Participants are not the only people who benefit from our programs.
-Often family members need help as they try to care for their parent or grandparent, while juggling the demands of raising their own families and maintaining their employment.
+Often family members need help as they try to care for their loved one, while juggling the demands of raising their own families and maintaining their employment and well-being.
 The Community Outreach Service not only offers a welcome and reliable respite from the demands of providing care 24 hours a day, it also gives family members vital information they need to cope with high-risk behaviour and other challenges of providing care in a way that is effective and healthy for everyone, including themselves.
 In addition, the connected nature of our service provides families with important links within the community so they can make optimal use of the health care services available to them.

 To learn more about our Community Outreach Services, click on the links in the left side-bar.